 The Halifax Workers’ Action Centre created this infosheet to inform workers of their rights at work in the context of a pandemic (like coronavirus).
 Beneath the infosheet is additional information about Human Rights & OHS During COVID-19.
+Also, check out this guide for applying for the Canada Emergency Response Benefit (CERB).

 Human Rights & OHS During COVID-19